OP-TEE/build/docs/debug.md

 Similarly to ddd, just simply run `optee` in the lower gdb command pane in gvd.

+### 1.5.3 Affinic Debugger / ADG
+[Affinic Debugger] seems to be the most stable graphical front end.
+It's not free (at this moment it costs roughly $50 USD).
+If you can afford it and prefer graphical frontends we highly recommend this tool.

 # 2. Ftrace
 Ftrace is useful set of tools for debugging both kernel and to some extent user space.
 Ftrace is really useful if you want to learn how some piece of code